How credit cards take a bite out of gas prices

 “It’s very easy,” said Liz Crisafi, head of loyalty, partnerships and portfolio marketing in the Americas for InterContinental Hotels Group.
 “All you have to do is link your IHG Rewards Club account and scan your Fuel Rewards card at the gas pump, and you start saving instantly.”

-You can also opt for a more flexible travel credit card that allows you to transfer points to different airlines and hotel brands as needed.
+You also can opt for a more flexible travel credit card that allows you to transfer points to different airlines and hotel brands as needed.

 For example, the American Express Premier Rewards Gold Card earns 2 points per dollar on gas and has no annual fee the first year followed by a $195 annual fee thereafter.
 Points can not only be transferred to airlines and hotels, but used to purchase Airbnb rentals or even gift cards for gas.